-Wedding surfaces of your choice, Brush basin or container for water, Paper towels, Foam plate, Fine grit sandpaper
+Wedding surfaces of your choice, Brush basin or container for water, Paper towels, Foam plate, Fine grit sandpaper, Stencil tape

 Wedding Project Instructions:

-1. This wedding “Best Wishes” banner was stenciled Wedding Cake on a pale blue linen fabric.
+1. The wedding “Best Wishes” banner was stenciled with Wicker White on a pale blue linen fabric.

-2. Our “Mr. and Mrs.” Chair plaques were basecoated Jet Stream and trimmed with Sycamore Bark.
-The words were stenciled Sycamore Bark.
+2. The “Mr. and Mrs.” Chair plaques were basecoated Sea Green and trimmed with Bark Brown.
+The words were stenciled Bark Brown.
 Hot glue a section of ribbon to the back of the personalized plaques then tie to the chairs.

 1. Prewash all fabric to remove manufacturer’s sizing.
 Dry thoroughly being careful not to use fabric softeners or dryer sheets.
 If needed, iron wrinkles without using a spray starch.

 2. Basecoat wood surfaces, allow to dry, sand smooth and reapply base color.
 If desired, apply a complimentary color along the routed edge of the wood plaques.

 3. Position large stencil on project surface where desired; secure in place using stencil tape.